videojs/video.js/CONTRIBUTING.md

   git checkout (branchname)
   ```

-  To clean up your feature:
+  Run this command to clean up your feature:
   ```bash
   grunt feature:delete
   ```

-  Or your bug fix:
+  Run this command to clean up your bug fix:
   ```bash
   grunt issue:delete
   ```